Skip to content

 DIY payroll vs. using an intermediary

-While you can manage payroll yourself, it requires time, accuracy, and staying on top of compliance rules.
-If that sounds like too much admin, a PAYE intermediary, who handles everything — payments, tax filings, deductions — so you can focus on growing your business instead of complex calculations.
+While you can manage payroll yourself, it can be a lot of admin work.
+If that sounds like too much, consider having a PAYE intermediary, who handles everything — payments, tax filings, deductions — so you can focus on growing your business instead of complex calculations.

 Final thoughts